How You Can Help Others Find a Job in Zurich, Switzerland – A Checklist for Inclusion

 To attract a broader range of candidates:

-• Avoid jargon or overly technical language that might discourage applicants from different backgrounds.
+- Avoid using jargon or overly technical language that may deter applicants from diverse backgrounds.

 3. Adjust Language Requirements